bobsanjo/PRIV/key_value_service_use_cases.md

 ## Overview

 The Key/Value (KV) server is a TEE-based Key/Value database that can be used to store and integrate user level and campaign level data into Protected Audiences Auctions.
-It can be used for a variety of use cases, including the ones listed below:
+It can be used for a variety of use cases, including the ones listed below.

 ## Use Cases